kvokka/onotole/README.md

 As default uses the latest Ruby version and Rails '~> 4.2.0'

-This user gem pack are available for installation and some other goodies from the box
+This user gem pack are available for custom installation (you will choose only what you need) all of this will be available in customization menu with `-c` flag usage (no default selected gems will be installed).
+Gems with `*` mark will be installed as addition like default, if start `onotole` with out `-c` flag.

  * [Airbrake](https://github.com/airbrake/airbrake) for exception notification
  * [bootstrap3](https://github.com/seyhunak/twitter-bootstrap-rails) Bootstrap